theticketfairy/tf-checkout-react-native/README.md

 `addToCart` Adds the selected tickets to the cart.

+`postReferralVisit` Posts a referral visit to the server.

 ```js
 {
   // Fetches the tickets from the event set in the config function.
 It receives a promoCode parameter to apply to the tickets.